 CSR greatly improves the effectiveness of your Corporate reputation management strategy.
-Whether you’re goals are to protect your brand or recover from a crisis, you’ll get there more quickly when others are publishing positive content about your company.
+Whether your goals are to protect your brand or recover from a crisis, you’ll get there more quickly when others are publishing positive content about your company.

 Effective ways to promote your CSR efforts

 - Align your efforts with your brand: Choose CSR initiatives that work authentically with your established brand.
 Not only is it a more natural fit, but your activities will directly impact your customer base.